sonic-net/SONiC/doc/otn/OTAI-v0.0.1-specification.md

 Once a linecard is created, the adapter returns this linecard's OID.
 Adapter host can get linecard attributes and statistics  and create the other submodules in the linecard with this OID.
 You can find the input attribute `linecard_id` from the other submodules' create APIs.

 The R/W column indicates an attribute is READABLE, WRITABLE and CREATE_ONLY.
 If an attribute is CREATE_ONLY, it can assign value in the create API.
 Adapter host can set an attribute if it is WRITABLE.
-Adapter

 There are two types for a statistic, gauge and counter.
-If an statistic PM type is gauge, the adapter host can use this annotation to distinguish different type of statistic, and apply different PM accumulation rule.
+If an statistic PM type is gauge, the adapter host can use this annotation to distinguish different type of statistic, and apply different PM accumulation rules.

 |Object|Attribute|Type|R/W|Precision|Unit|PM-Type|
 |:----|:----|:----|:----|:----|:----|:----|